SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 "I don't know if she likes me."

-"I think you got a shot, aye."
+"I think you got a shot."

-The buzzer rang again, cutting off our conversation.
+The buzzer rings again, cutting off our conversation.

 ***